 - Start thinking about your future.
 You have time to make final decisions later, but start thinking now about what makes you happy and what your future goals might be.
 Start thinking about what type of career you want and what is the best way to get there.

 - Meet with your school counselor to review your 4-year plan.

 - Take the right classes.
 Ask your school counselor about AP classes, Concurrent classes, and Btech classes.
 Make sure you are taking the right classes for high school graduation.

 - Prepare for the ACT test.
 Take classes seriously so you are preparing for the ACT test.
-You might even want to take it the Spring of your 10th grade year.
+Take a practice ACT test.
+You might even want to take it in the spring of your 10th grade year.

 11th Grade Year

 - Focus on your classes.
-Take classes that will stretch your mind such as AP Classes, Concurrent classes or Btech classes.
+Take classes that will stretch your mind, such as AP Classes, Concurrent Enrollment classes or Btech classes.
 Talk to your school counselor for more information.